Photo: Martin Falbisoner / Wikimedia Commons

 Price: €250–900/night | Location: Frana Supila, Ploče

-The Grand Suites Dubrovnik is an outstanding boutique alternative at the value end of the Ploče luxury zone — the extraordinary pool position (directly overlooking the Old Town and the sea), the spacious suites, and the personal service of a small-scale property.
+The Grand Suites Dubrovnik is an outstanding boutique alternative at the value end of the Ploče luxury zone — a pool position directly overlooking the Old Town and the sea, spacious suites, and the personal service of a small-scale property.

 Lapad and Babin Kuk